At Johnson, students build deep friendships, connect with professors who care, and prepare for a life of purpose.

 The ARC/Graham Center

-The Athletic and Recreation Complex and the Graham Center on the Tennessee campus offer opportunities for eight varsity sports as well as intramurals, clubs, and classes.
+The Athletic and Recreation Complex and the Graham Center on campus offer opportunities for eight varsity sports as well as intramurals, clubs, and classes.
 Here you can work out in the fitness center, enjoy a snack at the café, splash in the pool, play games, cheer on the Royals, or gather your study group to tackle a project.